voostindie/markdown-curator/README.md

 To use this library, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom data models and custom queries.
 See further on for an example.

+The [markdown-demo-curator](https://github.com/voostindie/markdown-curator-demo) provides a simple example of a repository of notes and an application on top of it to monitor it for changes and process queries.

+The [template-application](template-application/) folder holds a minimal template for creating your own curator.

-The [music](src/test/resources/music/README.md) test suite provides examples of what this tool can do and how it works.
-The test code contains a [MusicCuratorModule](src/test/java/nl/ulso/markdown_curator/MusicCuratorModule.java) that can serve as an example for building your own curator, on top of your own vault.
+The [music](src/test/resources/music/README.md) test suite provides more examples of what this tool can do and how it works.
+The test code contains a [MusicCurator](src/test/java/nl/ulso/markdown_curator/MusicCurator.java) that can serve as an example for building your own curator, on top of your own vault.

 [Vincent's Markdown Curator](https://github.com/voostindie/vincents-markdown-curator) (vmc) is my own, personal implementation that I use every day.
 It runs on top of 3 independent vaults - work, volunteering, personal - each with their own unique queries, and some shared across.
 You might find some inspiration in it.

 ## Obsidian users: Ye be warned!

 If you're an Obsidian user, then note that most of the things this library does can also be achieved using plugins, like [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
 I do not like those kinds of plugins.
 I believe they defeat Obsidian's purpose.
 For me Obsidian is all about storing knowledge in *portable* Markdown files.
-Sprinkling those same files with code (queries) that only Obsidian with a specific plugin installed can understand is not the right idea, I think.
+Sprinkling those same files with code (queries) that only Obsidian, with specific plugins installed can understand is not the right idea, I think.

-With this library I have the best of both worlds: portable Markdown and "dynamic" content.
+With this library I get the best of both worlds: portable Markdown and "dynamic" content.
 Query output is embedded in the documents as Markdown content.
 As far as Obsidian concerns, this tool is not even there.

 On the other hand, Obsidian plugins are much easier to install and use.
 This library requires you to get your hands dirty with Java.
 You must build your own  application.
 That's not for everyone.